 Microgeneration is when individuals, businesses and communities generate heat and power to meet their own needs.
 Microgeneration systems use renewable resources, like the wind, the sun and water, to create energy.

 There may be grants available in your area for communities wanting to install microgeneration technologies.
-You can find out what is available from Bryson Energy.
+You can find out what is available from NI Energy Advice.

 Your community can also earn cash-back for selling any renewable energy it produces to energy suppliers, under the Northern Ireland Renewables Obligation (NIRO).